fregante/webext-options-sync/readme.md

 - Add autoload and autosave to your options `<form>`
 - Run migrations on update

+This also lets you very easily have [separate options for each domain](https://github.com/fregante/webext-options-sync-per-domain) with the help of `webext-options-sync-per-domain`.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 ## Table of contents